wechaty/getting-started/docs/gitpod.md

 [![GitPod Wechaty Getting Started](images/gitpod-wechaty.webp)](https://gitpod.io/#https://github.com/wechaty/wechaty-getting-started)

+> Gitpod ❤️ Wechaty

 ## What is Gitpod

 > Gitpod is an online IDE which can be launched from any GitHub page.
-Simply prefix any GitHub-URL with “https://gitpod.io#” or use our browser extension that adds a button to GitHub pages.
+Simply prefix any GitHub-URL with “<https://gitpod.io#>” or use our browser extension that adds a button to GitHub pages.
 >
 > Within seconds, Gitpod provides you with a fully working development environment, including a VS Code-powered IDE and a cloud-based Linux container configured specifically for the project at hand.
 >